-Benfica have developed a reputation as masters of the transfer market and look set for another huge windfall as top clubs chase a deal for Enzo Fernandez.
+Benfica have developed a reputation as masters of the transfer market and secured another huge windfall from the sale of Enzo Fernandez.

-The midfielder only arrived at the Portuguese side from River Plate last summer, but already looks set to depart for a gargantuan profit with Chelsea prepared to make the 21-year-old the most expensive Premier League footballer of all time.
+The midfielder only arrived at the Portuguese side from River Plate last summer, but has departed for a gargantuan profit with Chelsea making the 22-year-old the most expensive Premier League footballer of all time.

-Fernandez’s sale would continue Benfica’s incredible success in the transfer market, with the club having brought in more than €1bn from smart recruitment and academy products across the past two decade.
+Fernandez’s sale has continued Benfica’s incredible success in the transfer market, with the club having brought in more than €1bn from smart recruitment and academy products across the past two decades.

-As Chelsea chase a deal worth up to £112m for the World Cup winner, we’ve ranked Benfica’s biggest ever sales.
+After Chelsea secured a record-breaking deal for the World Cup winner, we’ve ranked Benfica’s biggest ever sales.

 Benfica made a handsome profit on Axel Witsel after just one season of service from the midfielder, with big-spending Zenit St Petersburg securing a deal worth £31.7m in 2012.